bekk/bekk-christmas/post/kotlin/mockk-library.md

 ----------------------

 That covers the basics of using MockK!
-If you're still interested in learning more, check out the relevant links.
-Consider giving it a try in your tests.
+If you're still interested in learning more, check out the relevant links below for further reading.